wuxc/pywin32doc/md/win32ui.md

     A dictionary containing the font

-properties.
+properties\.
 Valid dictionary keys are: height width escapement